LorenzoAlluminio/blockchain-based-identity-management/docs/Design.md

 ## Application Design

 - Register to the network / Link account (on each SP).
+Add user to channel MSP?
 - Login with Hyperledger to access the Service  (on each SP).
 - Webapp local to client to login to the network itself and see the offers. (gateway) This webapp will also contain the wallet for the client (the certificate)